nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/backup/backup-with-snapshots.md

 - boot from volume
 - boot from volume snapshot

+In its default configuration, when the instance is launched from an **Image** or an **Instance Snapshot**, the choice for utilizing persistent storage is configured by selecting the **Yes** option for "Create New Volume."
+Additionally, the "Delete Volume on Instance Delete" setting is pre-set to No, as indicated here:

 ![Launching an Instance Boot Source](images/instance-boot-source-options.png)

-When the instance boots from image or from snapshot, the instance has an ephemeral disk.
-This means that the disk of the instance is not listed under the "Volumes" list.
-This also means that if you delete the instance all the data on that disk is lost forever.

-To make a backup of the ephemeral disk you will need to create a snapshot of instance itself.
-The resulting snapshot in this case will be a openstack image type.
-You will be able to find it listed in the "Compute -> Images" list.

-When the instance boots from volume this means that it will use an existing volume listed in the "Volumes" menu.
-In this case the volume is persistent and will not be deleted even if the instance is deleted, unless explicitely selected the **Yes** option on "Delete Volume on Instance Delete".
+!!! danger "Very Important: How do you make your VM setup and data persistent?”"
+    - If you set the "Create New Volume" option to **No**, the instance will boot from either an image or a snapshot, with the instance only being attached to an ephemeral disk.
+It's crucial to note that this configuration does **NOT** create persistent block storage in the form of a Volume, which can pose risks.
+    Consequently, the disk of the instance won't appear in the "Volumes" list.
+To mitigate potential data loss, we strongly recommend regularly taking a snapshot of such a running ephemeral instance, referred to as an "instance snapshot," especially if you want to safeguard or recover important states of your instance.

+    - By default, the setting for "Delete Volume on Instance Delete" is configured to use **No**.
+This setting ensures that the volume created during the launch of a virtual machine remains persistent and won't be deleted alongside the instance unless explicitly chosen as "Yes".
+When you delete virtual machines backed by persistent volumes, the disk data is retained, continuing to consume resources for which you will still be billed.
+When deploying a non-ephemeral instance, which involves creating a new volume and selecting "Yes" for "Delete Volume on Instance Delete", deleting the instance will also remove the associated volume.
+Consequently, all data on that disk is permanently lost, which is undesirable when the data on attached volumes needs to persist even after the instance is deleted.
+Instances configured with "No" in "Delete Volume on Instance Delete" boot from a **bootable volume**, utilizing an existing volume listed in the "Volumes" menu.
+This configuration allows for launching the instance later or creating a backup by generating a snapshot through the "Create Snapshot" option.
+It's important to note that such usage will impact your **Storage quotas**, specifically the "OpenStack Volume Quota" and "OpenStack Volume GB Quota".
+Ideally, selecting "Yes" for this setting should be reserved for instances where persistent data storage is not required.

 ## Create and use Instance snapshots